The Mobile Advertising Landscape.

 Posted on 9th September 2016 by

-Lets talk mobile advertising.
+Let’s talk about mobile advertising.
 We live in a multi-screen world.
 And that’s not just digital devices it includes TV, computers, mobile, tablet, desktop, laptops and an array of other devices we may use to connect to the outside world.
-In order to connect with our customers, then business must engage consumers in their multi device life.
+In order to connect with our customers, then business must engage consumers in their multi-device life.

 Back in 2013, TV was still the forerunner, with mobile usage creeping up behind.
 Last year mobile had increased exponentially and taken over, dominating the time we spend engaged with major media.
 This article shows figures from the USA, but the trend is similar in the UK and increasing worldwide.

-The time we spend on a mobile is 85% in Apps.
+The time we spend on mobile is 85% on Apps.
 Read More.
 We don’t use our phones as phones today.
 They are our own personal assistants.
-Usage of internet on computers is also decreasing.
+Usage of the internet on computers is also decreasing.
 Tablet usage is highest amongst the older generation aka “silver surfers”